-Audrey Spalding is the director of education policy at the Mackinac Center for Public Policy.
-In this position, Spalding oversees the Center's education research and publications, including Michigan Education Digest and Michigan Education Report.
+Audrey Spalding is an education policy fellow at the Mackinac Center for Public Policy.
 She started at the Center in 2012 as an education policy analyst.

 Before joining the Mackinac Center, Spalding worked as a policy analyst at the St. Louis-based Show-Me Institute, where she provided analytical research and legislative testimony on tax credits, land banking and education.
 Her public policy op-eds have been published in a variety of newspapers, including The Detroit News, The Detroit Free Press, the Battle Creek Enquirer, St. Louis Post-Dispatch, the St. Louis Business Journal and The Kansas City Star.

 Prior to her time at Show-Me, Spalding was an education reporter for the Columbia Missourian, where she was a co-recipient of the 2008 Missouri Press Association's Community Service Award for her efforts to highlight school district expenditures.

 Spalding received her bachelor's degree from the University of Missouri, having majored in both journalism and economics.
 She is a native of Ann Arbor, Mich.

 This study finds that students enter districts that have higher graduation rates and higher test scores.
 On average, Schools of Choice students chose districts with higher pupil-teacher ratios, lower expenditures per pupil and higher average teacher salaries.